-2023/24 will be the fourth audit year where we are undertaking our value for money (VFM) work under the 2020 Code of Audit Practice (the Code).
-Our responsibility remains to be satisfied that the Council has proper arrangements in place and to report in the audit report and/or the audit completion certificate where we identify significant weaknesses in arrangements.
-Separately we provide a commentary on the Council's arrangements in the Auditor's Annual Report.
+This will be the first audit year where we are undertaking our value for money (VFM) work under the full 2024 Code of Audit Practice (the Code).
+Our responsibility remains to be satisfied that the Council has proper arrangements in place, and to report in the auditor's report where we are not satisfied that arrangements are in place.
+Where we have issued a recommendation in relation to a significant weaknesses this indicates we are not satisfied that arrangements are in place.
+Separately we provide a commentary on the Councill's arrangements in the Auditor's Annual Report.